mikerochip/mikerochip/README.md

 Welcome to my Jit Hoob!

-## At work...
+## Work and project highlights
-* Previously Second Dinner, Blizzard Entertainment.
-In the game industry my whole career so far!
+* In the game industry my whole career so far!
-* Engineer focused on platform, tools, DX & UX, business value, and team productivity
+* Currently focused on platform, tools, DX & UX.
+Formerly gameplay and UI engineer.
-* I optimize for life, as opposed to time and memory: lot of effort towards glue work, learnability, maintainability
+* I optimize code for life, as opposed to time or space.
+Most of the effort goes toward learnability and maintainability.
-* I work responsibly so I can be irresponsible on side projects
+* I focus on business value and team productivity at work so I can tinker on side projects
-* Tech is Unreal, C++.
-Huge stints in Unity, C#, .NET, AWS serverless (Lambda, Dynamo, API Gateway, SNS, SQS, others).
+* Most professional experience is in Unity, C#, .NET, AWS (Lambda, Dynamo, API Gateway, SNS, SQS, others)

-## At home...
-* Husband and dad to a lovely wife, an autistic baby girl, and a sphynx cat
+* Latest learning journeys have been Unreal, C++11, GCP, Swift, TeamCity, etc... combination of filling gaps and curiosity!
 * Built a C++/Lua game engine in the early iOS days called Hope Engine to power [Mecha Drop](https://apps.apple.com/us/app/mecha-drop/id415230800)
-* Last few learning journeys: Unreal, C++11, Swift, Pulumi, how app backends work
-* Love Chrono Trigger

 ## Tech writing
 * The Unity game engine has a package called Addressables.
 I wrote a manual for it after banging my head against the wall.
 [Addressables Training Manual](https://github.com/mikerochip/addressables-training-manual)
 * I wrote an article on getting multiple GitHub accounts to work on Mac after Google searching led me down dark paths.
 [My multi-account GitHub workflow on Mac](https://medium.com/macoclock/my-multi-account-github-workflow-on-mac-133708a93544)

-## Links
+## Social links

 [Twitter](https://twitter.com/mfschweitzer)\
 [LinkedIn](https://www.linkedin.com/in/mfschweitzer)